In this article

 The best thing you can do before visiting a professional is to address the pain and protect your teeth and mouth to avoid additional injury.

-Dentists do not advise home treatment to fix a broken tooth.
+Dentists don’t advise at-home treatment to fix a chipped or broken tooth.

-However, there are some steps you can take to protect your teeth and mouth:
+However, there are some steps you can take to manage pain and protect your teeth and mouth from further damage:

-Before visiting the dentist, you can use several home remedies for pain relief from chipping a tooth:
+Before visiting the dentist, you can use several home remedies for pain relief:

-Ibuprofen and other over-the-counter (OTC) medications can help reduce pain but follow the package's directions.
+Ibuprofen and other over-the-counter (OTC) medications can help reduce pain.
+Be sure to follow the package's directions.
 Never take more than the recommended dosage.

 You can also use clove oil on the injured area to help lessen the pain.
 It contains eugenol, a numbing ingredient with anti-inflammatory features.

-If your tooth has a tiny chip and a jagged edge, you can set dental wax over the edge.
+If your tooth has a tiny chip and a jagged edge, you can put dental wax over the edge.

 Dental wax prevents any sharpness from slicing your tongue or damaging your mouth.
 Many drugstores sell over-the-counter temporary fix kits with dental wax.

-This home remedy is not recommended if you have a big chip or a section of a tooth that is missing.
+This home remedy isn’t the best solution, especially if you have a big chip or are missing a section of the tooth.

-If you use dental wax, avoid chewing on the side with the damaged tooth.
+If you use dental wax, avoid chewing on the damaged side.
 Try flossing around the tooth to reduce irritation and pressure.

 Different types of temporary tooth repair kits are available in drugstores and online.